Domaine Badoz - Côtes du Jura Vin Jaune Les Roussots 2018

 About the wine:

-Benoît Badoz likes to point out that vin jaune is a so-called “veil wine,” a term derived from the famous yeast veil that protects it from oxidation.
-This is why, once opened, it can be kept for several days without spoiling, and why you can then, at your leisure, return—as here—to its aromas of dried fruit, marzipan, and apple pie, delicately punctuated by peppery notes.
-Then one discovers a "traditional" palate, as one taster describes it—in the best sense of the word—with more dried fruit and a lovely lemony finish.
+Benoît Badoz likes to point out that vin jaune is what’s known as a “veil wine,” a term derived from the famous yeast veil that protects it from oxidation.
+This is why, once opened, it can be kept for several days without spoiling, and you can then, at your leisure, return—as we do here—to its aromas of dried fruit, almond paste, and apple pie, delicately punctuated by peppery notes.
+Then one discovers a “traditional” palate—as one taster described it, in the best sense of the term—with more dried fruit and a lovely lemony finish.

 Customer rating